hb9kns/webforms/README.md

 environment and a simple webserver with CGI capability.

 The data structure handled by this script is as follows.
-A list of unique names, each with optional attributes, is the backbone of the entire structure, called the index or base.
-Each of these index names may have exactly one entry in each of a number of pages, while all entries in a given page have the same additional fields.
+A list of unique names, each with optional attributes (text fields), is the backbone of the entire structure, called the *index* or *base.*  Each of these index names may have exactly one entry in each of a number of pages, while all entries in a given page have the same structure of additional fields.

-In principle, the same functionality can be provided by one single big list with exactly one entry per index name, but it might be impractical to handle and process.
+(In principle, the same functionality can be provided by one single big list with exactly one entry per index name, but it would be rather impractical to handle and process.)

-An example of this structure may be an index or base of user names (or unique numbers), with attributes like full name, address, telephone numbers and e-mail address, and a collection of lists (pages) where each person has exactly one entry (or none at all).
-The lists could contain information like access rights to various equipment, subscription to mailing lists, number of hours worked for certain time period, etc.
+An example of this structure may be an index of user names (or personnel numbers), with attributes like full name, address, telephone numbers and e-mail address, and a collection of lists (pages) with exactly one entry per person (or none at all) in each list.
+The lists might contain data like access rights to various equipment, subscription to mailing lists, number of hours worked for certain time period, etc.

 Another example would be an index of computers with attributes like